This file is part of bioservices software

 [docs] def http_delete(self, query, params=None, frmt="xml", headers=None, **kargs): kargs.update({"query": query}) kargs.update({"params": params}) kargs.update({"frmt": frmt}) return self.delete_one(**kargs)

-[docs] def delete_one(self, query, frmt="json", **kargs): self._calls() self.logging.debug("BioServices:: Entering delete_one function") if query is None: url = self.url else: url = "%s/%s" % (self.url, query) self.logging.debug(url) try: res = self.session.delete(url, **kargs) self.last_response = res res = self._interpret_returned_request(res, frmt) try: return res.decode() except: self.debug("BioServices:: Could not decode the response") return res except Exception as err: print(err) return None except: pass
+[docs] def delete_one(self, query, frmt="json", **kargs): self._calls() self.logging.debug("BioServices:: Entering delete_one function") if query is None: url = self.url else: url = "%s/%s" % (self.url, query) self.logging.debug(url) try: res = self.session.delete(url, **kargs) self.last_response = res res = self._interpret_returned_request(res, frmt) try: return res.decode() except Exception: self.debug("BioServices:: Could not decode the response") return res except Exception as err: print(err) return None except Exception: pass